kororo/excelcy/README.rst

 **What is that idx columns in the Excel sheet?**

 The idea is to give reference between two things.
 Imagine in sheet "train", like to know where the sentence generated from in sheet "source".
+And also, the nature of Excel, you can sort things, this is the safe guard to keep things in the correct order.

 **Can ExcelCy import/export to X, Y, Z data format?**